microsoft/Olive/components/perf-test/Readme.md

 `--num_threads`: OMP_NUM_THREADS value.
 Default is the number of cores.

-`--top_n`: Show percentiles for top n runs.
-Default:5.
+`--top_n`: Show percentiles for top n runs in each execution provider.
+Default:3.

 `--parallel`: Tune performance using parallel executor.
 Default is True.